andresgsepulveda/s-and-f-warfare-sim/specs.md

      - Casualties: Integer (min 0, max Size)
        - 50% = DIMINISHED STATUS

+     - Are Mercenaries? : Boolean (default is false)
+       - Upkeep is doubled

      - Is Diminished Status: Boolean (default is false)
        - If true, prompts a morale check upon a successful power check from an enemy

+     - Unit Attitude: Class
+       - Should store the following:
+         - Status: Enum
+           - Allied, Friendly, Neutral
+           - Hostile not listed, since it won't be bought.
+       - Cost Modifier: Float
+         - Based on Status.

+     - Unit Cost: Integer
+       - Represented as GP for simplicity

+     - Unit upkeep: Integer
+       - 1/10 of the cost, rounded up.

      - Unit Traits: Class
        - Stored via linked list
        - Class should store:
          - Name of Trait: String
          - Description of Trait: String
+         - Trait Cost: Integer
          - Next Trait: Unit Trait Class

      - Unit Orders: Class